ToyotaInfoTech/RAMN/docs/userguide/can_tutorial.rst

     $ candump -l can0

 This will record the CAN traffic to a file, with an auto-generated name.
-If you want to specify the file name, use -f <filename> instead.
+If you want to specify the file name, use -f <filename> instead (this may only work on recent versions).

 On a real network, you will probably observe so many frames that the output of candump will be too much to process.
 Typically, you will want to identify interesting identifiers using cansniffer, then analyze them further with candump using filters.